Ladder99/ladder99/README.md

     sh/adapter/build
     sh/agent/build

-Then start all the services with -
+Then start all the services with (where pi is the name of the setups folder) -

     sh/setups/run pi base sims app

+or to run some services on the pi, some elsewhere, etc -

+    sh/setups/run pi base sims
+    sh/setups/run pi app

 You can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via shdr messages.